-Congratulations on the purchase of your new Print Server.
-Your Print Server was designed to provide a simple and efficient network printing solution.
+Congratulations on the purchase of your new TEW-P1U1P Wireless Print Server.
+Your Wireless Print Server was designed to provide a simple and efficient network printing solution.
 It is packed with features, including:

-- > Versatility.
-The Print Server supports up to four protocols: TCP/IP, SMB (Service Message Block), AppleTalk (EtherTalk), and NetBEUI.
-It features a 10/100BaseT Ethernet interface port for connection to your LAN and operating system support includes Unix, NetWare (NDPS LPR printing), and Microsoft Windows. - Easy Installation.
-The Print Server makes adding printers or plotters to your network simple. - Easy Setup.
+- ➤ Versatility.
+The Wireless Print Server supports up to four protocols: TCP/IP, SMB (Service Message Block), AppleTalk (EtherTalk), and NetBEUI.
+It features one or two Ethernet interface ports and operating system support includes Unix, NetWare (NDPS LPR printing), and Microsoft Windows. - Easy Installation.
+The Wireless Print Server makes adding printers or plotters to your network simple.
+The auto-sensing feature on the LAN interface means that there is no need to set jumpers or perform software configuration to select the network interface used. - Easy Setup.
 A number of utility programs are supplied to simplify setup.
-For Windows 95/98/Me/NT/2000/XP users, the BiAdmin program makes it easy to configure the Print Server for a variety of network and server configurations. - ➤ Web-based Interface.
-The Web-based interface provides an easy method of configuration in TCP/IP networks regardless of your operating system. - Compact Size.
-This allows the Print Server to be used even where space is limited. - > Remote Management Tools.
+For Windows 95/98/Me/NT/2000/XP users, the BiAdmin program makes it easy to configure the Wireless Print Server for a variety of network and server configurations. - ➤ Web-based Interface.
+The Web-based interface provides an easy method of configuration in TCP/IP networks to every model. - > Compact Size.
+This allows the Wireless Print Server to be used even where space is limited. - Remote Management Tools.
 A variety of software tools are provided.
-In most environments, both the Print Server and attached bi-directional printers can be configured remotely. - > Internet Printing Protocol (IPP) Support.
-The Print Server can act as an IPP (Internet Printing Protocol) Server, allowing clients, suppliers, colleagues and others to print to your printer from anywhere on the Internet.
-Windows IPP Client software is also supplied on the CD-ROM.
+In most environments, both the Wireless Print Server and attached bi-directional printers can be configured remotely. - > Internet Printing Protocol (IPP) Support.
+The Wireless Print Server can act as an IPP (Internet Printing Protocol) Server, allowing clients, suppliers, colleagues and others to print to your printer from anywhere on the Internet.
+Windows IPP Client software is also supplied. - ➤ Wireless LAN Support.
+Wireless stations supporting the IEEE 802.11b standard can interoperate with the Wireless Print Server.
+Both LAN and WLAN users can print to the attached printer.